Carl Stone

 Presented in partnership with the Graham Foundation

-Artist Talk: In 1975, when Carl Stone was an undergraduate at CalArts, he had a work-study job in the music library.
-His task was to copy every LP in the collection onto cassette for back up.
-Because it would have been impractical to do this work one record at a time, his bosses put him in a room with three turntables and three tape recorders, and Stone dubbed multiple recordings in parallel.
-Hearing jazz, world music, electronic music, early music and contemporary classical playing simultaneously inspired him and sparked his long-standing interest in musical quotation and appropriation.
-Tonight, Stone describes his early days as a composer and explains how he came to some of his techniques, including his “Sukothai” process.
+Artist Talk: In 1975, while an undergraduate at CalArts, Carl Stone worked in the school’s music library, tasked with copying every LP in the collection onto cassette for backup.
+To speed the process, he was set up with three turntables and three tape recorders, dubbing several albums at once.
+The result was accidental polyphony—jazz, world, electronic, early, and contemporary classical music bleeding together—an experience that sparked Stone’s long-standing fascination with musical quotation and appropriation.
+Tonight, he reflects on those early days and explains how they led to some of his compositional techniques, including his “Sukothai” process.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
 Friday, November 30, 6 p.m.